-- The scholarship winners will be announced in spring 2021 and will become a part of the Theology and Science Scholars Programme.
+- The scholarship winners will be announced in May 2021 and will become a part of the Theology and Science Scholars Programme.

 - Scholarships are subject to passing the normal undergraduate entrance requirements for the programme to which a scholarship applicant applies, and gaining unconditional admission to the University of St Andrews.